Joel Potrykus: Style and influences

 In 2016, Vimooz called Potrykus "The New King of Underground Cinema".
 Vague Visages credits him as the originator of the new genre, "metal slackerism".
+While Filmofilia called him, "indie cinema's patron saint of misfits".

 Potrykus has cited the following directors and films as having an influence on his work; Alan Clarke's Made in Britain, Lindsay Anderson's O Lucky Man!, Martin Scorsese's Taxi Driver, Vincent Gallo's Buffalo ’66, Rick Alverson's The Comedy, Luis Buñuel's The Discreet Charm of the Bourgeoisie, Jim Jarmusch's Down by Law, Sam Raimi's Evil Dead, F. W. Murnau's Faust and James Nguyen's Birdemic; as well as the films of Michael Haneke, Kelly Reichardt, Jean-Luc Godard and Quentin Tarantino.